aregsar/aregsarblog/blog/2020/my-laravel-local-docker-services-configuration/index.md

         - "8001:3306"
 ```

 > Note: the `redis-server –appendonly yes` command overrides the redis-server command with no arguments that the standard `redis:alpine` container runs.
-This allows us to persist the redis data using a docker volume mapping.
+This allows us to persist the redis data using a docker volume mapping by configuring redis to asynchronously backup its in memory data to disk.

-If we look at the standard mysql and redis dockerfiles we can see that there is a VOLUME defined that sets the mysql data directory to `/var/lib/mysql` and the redis data directory to `/data` in the container.
-By default when the container runs for the first time that volume is created within the container and the mysql and redis data files are persisted in those volume directories.
-By mapping the redis container `/data` directory to our docker host machine directory `./data/redis` and mapping the mysql container `/var/lib/mysql` directory to the host machine `./data/mysql` directory we can persist that data across docker container runs.
+If we look at the Alpine MySQL dockerfile in docker hub we can see that there is a `VOLUME` defined that sets the mysql data directory to `/var/lib/mysql` in the container.
+By default when the container runs for the first time, the `VOLUME` defined in the dockerfile is created within the container and the mysql data files are persisted volume directory.
+By mapping the mysql container `/var/lib/mysql` directory to the host machine `./data/mysql` directory we can persist that data across docker container runs.

+Similarly, if we look at the Alpine Redis dockerfile in docker hub we can see that there is a `VOLUME` defined that sets the redis data directory to `/data` in the container.
+By default when the container runs for the first time, the `VOLUME` defined in the dockerfile is created within the container and the redis data files are persisted volume directory.
+By mapping the redis container `/data` directory to our docker host machine `./data/redis` directory we can persist that data across docker container runs.

-> Note: the host machine `./data/redis` and `./data/mysql` volumes will be created within the Laravel project directory that contains the docket-compose.yml file when we run the `docker-compose up -d` command
+> Note: the host machines `./data/redis` and `./data/mysql` volumes will be created within the Laravel project directory that contains the `docket-compose.yml` file when we run the `docker-compose up -d` command.

 ## Environment Variables for the Redis server container